 There has also been a lot of talk in the Senate about creating more specific laws surrounding the use of AI, and there are several measures in the works.
 Additionally, at least 45 states enacted legislation pertaining to AI in 2024 alone.

-We’ve also seen existing laws applied to oversee AI use, much like how the 1988 Video Privacy Protection Act is leveraged to regulate modern online streaming services.
+We’ve also seen older laws, unrelated to AI, applied to oversee AI use—much like how the 1988 Video Privacy Protection Act is leveraged to regulate modern online streaming services.

 For example, the Federal Trade Commission (FTC) combats deceptive pricing and unethical business practices.
 Its mission doesn’t specifically mention AI–but it doesn’t exclude it either.